ecmwf-ifs/loki/docs/source/getting_started.rst

 Example transformations and current features
 ============================================

-Loki is primarily an API and toolbox, requiring developers to create their own head scripts to create and invoke source-to-source translation toolchains.
+Loki is primarily an API and toolbox, allowing developers to create their own head scripts and to create and invoke source-to-source translation toolchains.
-A small set of transformations considered generic enough are provided by the package itself in :mod:`loki.transform`.
-The majority of more complex transformations are collected in a separate Python package that lives under ``transformations``.
+In addition, a set of supported transformations is provided by the package itself in :mod:`loki.transformations`.
+These range from utilities that can be used with generic Fortran codes to highly bespoke transformations for generating GPU code based on highly model-specific assumptions.

 The ``loki_transform.py`` script is provided by the Loki install.
 The primary transformation passes provided by these example transformations are: